lukamircetic/flappybirdneuralnet/README.md

 - [ ] Add some styles to the page

-also i would like to implement this code onto my website
+<del> also i would like to implement this code onto my website </del>

-Note//Disclaimer:
-The lukamircetic.github.io/flappybirdneuralnet/tensorflowflappy -- is the location of the tensorflow model, however it is running really slow online for some reason